AlvajoyAsante/Alchemy/README.md

 ![](https://i.imgur.com/57q2HRP.png)

-An alchemy game for the Ti-84 Plus CE allows players to mix and match different elements to discover new compounds and substances.
+An little alchemy clone for the Ti-84 Plus CE, Alchemy allows players to mix and match different elements to discover new compounds and substances.

 ------------